-- Make some Argentine friends and go drink mate in the park.
-Mate is not only an infusion, but also an experience for the Argentine culture: People tend to sit in a circle on the grass and one of them is in charge of preparing the mate for the rest (in Argentina that’s called cebar el mate).
-If you were to tell any Argentine that you would like to try some mate, they will most definetely be happy to let you try!
+Make some Argentine friends and go drink mate in the park.
+Mate is not only an infusion but also an experience for the Argentine culture: People tend to sit in a circle on the grass and one of them is in charge of preparing the mate for the rest (in Argentina that’s called cebar el mate).
+If you were to tell any Argentine that you would like to try some mate, they will most definitely be happy to let you try!

-- Take a tour round the city by bike!
-The best places to ride are the Bosques de Palermo (where you can use the bike ways to see the lakes and the amazing Planetario), Puerto Madero (no cars allowed and many places to stop and have a snack) and Plaza Francia, one of the most beautiful places to go on sunny days.
-If you don´t have a bike, there are many places to rent one in the city, at accesible costs.
-Remember that porteños love the spring as well, so on the weekends these places may get a little bit crowded.
+Take a tour around the city by bike!
+The best places to ride are the Bosques de Palermo (where you can use the bikeways to see the lakes and the amazing Planetario), Puerto Madero (no cars allowed and many places to stop and have a snack) and Plaza Francia, one of the most beautiful places to go on sunny days.
+If you don´t have a bike, there are many places to rent one in the city, at accessible costs.
+Remember that porteños love the spring as well, so on the weekends, these places may get a little bit crowded.

-Have you been in Buenos Aires in spring?
+Have you been to Buenos Aires in the spring?
 Tell us about your experience!